 Home Category

-How to Cut Tin Tiles
+How to Cut Tin Ceiling Tiles

 One of the most common questions we get is, “How easy is it to cut tin tiles?”
 In short: very easy.
 Weighing just 1.6 lbs., our tin coated steel panels are flexible but not flimsy and malleable but not cheap.